cisagov/get.gov/pages/domains/domains_eligibility.md

 ## Request your .gov domain

-If you’re ready to request your .gov domain then get started.
+If you’re ready to request your .gov domain, then get started.
 You don’t have to complete the process in one session.
 You can save what you enter and come back to it when you’re ready.

 Start a .gov domain request{.usa-button}